 The single entry system is most suitable for small businesses.
 Here only payments, receipts, sales and purchases are recorded.
 Inventory, capital and others such entries are recorded as notes.
 However, the system is not free from error and to some extent incomplete.
-Double entry bookkeeping system, contrast, is detailed and complex.
+Double-entry bookkeeping system, contrast, is detailed and complex.

 Here using the idea of debit and credit, every transaction is recorded twice: what is received (debit) and what is given up (credit).
 This is the standard method of bookkeeping used by bookkeepers and accountants.

 Consider the example of Unreal Pvt.
 Ltd purchasing a car for business purposes and paying 2,00,000 for this.
-In single entry system, only the purchase activity and amount will be recorded whereas in double entry system the amount will be recorded twice, debited as car purchase and credited on account of cash.
+In a single entry system, only the purchase activity and amount will be recorded whereas in double entry system the amount will be recorded twice, debited as car purchase and credited on account of cash.